LinKCoding/web-dev-testing-templates/mochaTests/mocha-README.md

 + Copy and paste the template inside **main.js** and then edit as needed

 ### To run locally:
++ In mocha test templates, you'll notice that each file has a commented out `console.log()`, this is to prevent an error from showing up in the LE.
+While testing locally, leave it commented out.
 + Edit the code inside **test/testFile.js**
 + Add what code you want to test inside **main.js**
 + Every change should be saved to the file(s) before testing